MaxLost/random-card-gen/README.md

 - Added two modes: GENERATOR mode for generate cards and DECK mode for interaction with generated cards in deck.

 __Questions__ <br />
-You can ask me questions about code of this app via Telegram (Link on me is in my profile).
+You can ask me questions about code of this app via Telegram (Link is in my profile).